monome/docs/grid/studies/sc/index.md

 });
 ```

-We then modify the position change code:
+We then modify the position change code, so that cutting to a position outside of the loop will play through freely until the `loop_end` is reached, when it will cycle back to the `loop_start`:

 ```js
 // update position